RepeatPart

 - Repetitions of some musical note or sound in a rhythmical way

-- A person stutters or says the same word (with variations) multiple times on a row
+- A person stutters or says the same word (with variations) multiple times in a row

 - A mechanical noise with periodic repetitions